Vanij says living in Melbourne is very different to his home city of Delhi, India, but he loves it. Read on to find out why.

-I choose Trinity to get to know people my age from different ethnicities and to learn about different cultures.
+I chose Trinity to get to know people my age from different ethnicities and to learn about different cultures.
 Along with that, to have access to education from leading academics.
-This will allow me to smoothly matriculate to a university in Australia.
+This allowed me to smoothly matriculate to a university in Australia.

 How would you describe your experience at Trinity?

 At Trinity, I gathered new experiences every day, from talking to new people to learning and accomplishing new things.
 The experience at Trinity was rewarding, allowing me to build up my communication skills and improve my network.
 It chiefly enabled me to work in a team, helping me with gradually working up my teamwork skills.

 My list of favourites at Trinity is extensive, but something vital for my survival was the wellbeing team.
 It gave me a sense of trust that the college is equally invested in me as much I am invested in the college.
 It provided support covering my physical and mental health.